 Study from the USA on Vitamin D and Type 1 Diabetes

 Here is an excellent scientific study from the USA.
-It clearly shows that Vitamin D can prevent Diabetes.
+It clearly shows that adequate Vitamin D level can prevent Diabetes.

-A case-control study (5) analyzed the data from healthy military service members between 2002-2008.
-Blood samples for 25 OH Vitamin D level of 1000 cases who later developed Type 1 diabetes showed a clear inverse relationship between the level of Vitamin D and the risk of developing Type 1 diabetes.
-In other words, individuals with lower serum 25 (OH) Vitamin D concentrations had a higher risk of insulin requiring diabetes than those with higher concentrations.
+In a a case-control study, researchers analyzed data from healthy military service members between 2002-2008.5 Researchers looked at the stored Vitamin D level of 1000 cases who later developed Type 1.
+Findings: There was a clear inverse relationship between the level of Vitamin D and the risk of developing Type 1 diabetes.
+In other words, individuals with lower levels of Vitamin D were at a significant risk of developing Type 1 diabetes than those with higher levels of vitamin D.

-Researchers also found that a serum 25 (OH) Vitamin D concentration ≥60 nmol/l (25 ng/ml) was associated with a 3.5-fold lower risk of developing Type 1 Diabetes.
+These researchers also found that a Vitamin D level more than 25 ng/ml was associated with a 3.5-fold lower risk of developing Type 1 Diabetes.
+In other words, vitamin D level more than 25 ng/ml lowered the risk of Type 1 diabetes by 3.5 folds.
 This reduction in the risk of developing Type 1 diabetes is huge.
 If some drug did this, it would become a block-buster drug.
 Amazingly, medical organizations continue to ignore the power of vitamin D to prevent Type 1 diabetes.

 References: